superlopuh/superlopuh.github.io/writing/2024-08-29-iverson-college.md

 One of my favourite aspects of this discussion, and the week overall, was the optimistic and positive outlook of everyone involved.
 It feels like everyone I met values array languages primarily for their subjective empowerment of the user, where the language is similar in spirit to Steve Jobs's _bicycle for the mind_ idea, letting us reach beyond our usual unaugmented cognitive abilities.
-There are few things that energise me more than being surrounded by people who are really enthusiastic about the work that they do, and this edition of Iverson College definitely delivered.
+There are few things that energise me more than being surrounded by people who are really enthusiastic about the work that they do, and this edition of Iverson College definitely delivered on this front.

 I managed to compile my minimal example of a Uiua program using xDSL at 22:47 on the last day of the meeting, during Kyoung's update on the state of the APL archive.
 Despite it being so late, many of the attendees stayed until midnight to hear my presentation about [the compiler](https://github.com/superlopuh/xuiua), and my vision of how MLIR and Array languages can complement each other in our new era of progressively weirder specialized linear algebra accelerators.